Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Discussion and Conclusion

-Comparing the efficiency of the three lattice models, the breathing Kagome lattice has the fewest lattice site in one unit cell, which result in the highest localization.
-By comparing the spatial distribution of magnitude in Fig. \ref{figure_kekule_band}(e,f), \ref{figure_square_band}(e,f) and Fig. \ref{figure_kagome_band}(d), the corner states in the honeycomb lattice with Kekule distortion and in the breathing square lattice are mainly localized at the two lattice sites neighboring to the corner termination; those in the breathing Kagome lattice are mainly localized at the terminating lattice site at the corner.
-Thus, the breathing Kagome lattice is the most suitable for the application that require higher localization.
-On the other hand, the energy levels of the corner states in the breathing Kagome lattice are not fixed to a certain value, but slightly varying around $\pm\frac{1(2)}{3}\omega$.
-Thus, the other two lattice models are more suitable for the application that require higher accuracy of the energy level.
+Concerning the efficiency of generating localized corner states, the performance of the breathing Kagome lattice is better than that of the other two types of lattice.
+Only two types of Floquet corner states are highly localized at the terminate lattice site at the corner: the A-type corner states in the breathing Kagome lattice (as shown in Fig. \ref{figure_kagome_band}(d)), and the $\pi$ corner states in breathing square lattice with $N$ being integer plus $\frac{1}{2}$ (as shown in Fig. \ref{figure_square_band}(g)).
+The other types of Floquet corner states are localized at the lattice sites neighboring to the terminate lattice site.
+Meanwhile, among the three type of lattice structure, the Kagome lattice has the fewest lattice site in one unit cell.
+Thus, the breathing Kagome lattice with $d_{1}<0$ is the most suitable for the application that require higher localization.
+On the other hand, the energy levels of the corner states in the breathing Kagome lattice are not fixed to a certain value, but slightly varying around $\pm\frac{1}{3}\omega$.
+Thus, the other two lattice models are more suitable for the application that require constant energy level for varying $\omega$.

-In conclusion, the Floquet corner states in the photonic waveguide arrays can be engineered by the periodic modification of the coupling strength between neighboring waveguides.
-The three type of lattice structures could have corner states at the outer corner, which is intersection of two outer edges (edge between the lattice structure and vacuum).
-As comparison, the corner states in the photonic second-order topological insulator are usually at the corner which is intersection of two inner edges (edge between a topological lattice and a trivial lattice).
-The lattice modes with Floquet corner state could be further engineering as photonic crystal fiber, whose optical mode is localized at the outer corner.